christyharagan/segment-sloth/readme.md

 # Segment Sloth

+This project currently has two main features:

+ A [package manager](#sloth-package-manager) that enables easy consumption of Segment functions into your workspace and a development toolkit for easily building Segment functions.

-Enable development and testing of [Segment](https://segment.com/) functions ([source](https://segment.com/docs/connections/sources/source-functions/) and [destination](https://segment.com/docs/connections/destinations/destination-functions/)) locally and in your choice of TypeScript or JavaScript.
+The development toolkit enables development and testing of [Segment](https://segment.com/) functions ([source](https://segment.com/docs/connections/sources/source-functions/) and [destination](https://segment.com/docs/connections/destinations/destination-functions/)) locally and in your choice of TypeScript or JavaScript.
 Features

  - Develop in your choice of TypeScript or JavaScript
  - When choosing TypeScript, enable fully typed development against tracking plans